Diet & Lifestyle

 Further studies confirm benefits for diabetes and heart health

-They were divided into six groups, taking either one, three or six gram capsules of cinnamon or placebo for 40 days.
-At the end of this period the investigators measured levels of glucose, triglyceride fats and cholesterol.
+They were divided into six groups and took either one, three, or six-gram capsules of cinnamon or a placebo for 40 days.
+At the end of this period, the investigators measured their glucose, triglyceride, fat, and cholesterol levels.

 They found that in the cinnamon group, fasting serum glucose fell by 18-29%, triglycerides by 23-30%, LDL (bad) cholesterol by 7-27%, and total cholesterol by 12-26%.
 There were no significant changes in the placebo group.